rchincha/project-stacker.github.io/docs/reference/stacker_file.md

 ### `environment`, `labels`, `working_dir`, `volumes`, `cmd`, `entrypoint`, `user`

-These all correspond exactly to the similarly named bits in the [OCI image config spec](https://github.com/opencontainers/image-spec/blob/master/config.md#properties), and are available for users to pass things through to the runtime environment
+These correspond exactly to the similarly named bits in the [OCI image config spec](https://github.com/opencontainers/image-spec/blob/master/config.md#properties), and are available for users to pass things through to the runtime environment